eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 val typeMetadata = resolver(Vct("https://example.com/credentials/sample")).getOrThrow()
 ```

-When constructing an `SdJwtVcVerifier`, a Verifier can provide a `ResolveTypeMetadata` instance alongside a `TypeMetadataPolicy` that describes his policy concerning Type Metadata.
+When constructing an `SdJwtVcVerifier`, a Verifier can provide a `TypeMetadataPolicy` that describes his policy concerning Type Metadata.
 Currently, the library provides the following policies:

+- `TypeMetadataPolicy.NotUsed`: Type Metadata are not used.
 - `TypeMetadataPolicy.Optional`: Type Metadata are optional.
 If resolution succeeds, Type Metadata are used for extra validation checks of the SD-JWT VC.
 If resolution fails, no further checks are performed.
 - `TypeMetadataPolicy.AlwaysRequired`: Type Metadata are always required.
 If resolution succeeds, Type Metadata are used for extra validation checks of the SD-JWT VC.
 If resolution fails, the SD-JWT VC is rejected.
 - `TypeMetadataPolicy.RequiredFor`: Applies `TypeMetadataPolicy.AlwaysRequired` for a set of specified Vcts, and `TypeMetadataPolicy.Optional` for everything else.